austinfreenet/afn-docs/afn_nextgen_project.md

 Also there are some indications that KVM can run Windows 10 with [great graphics performance now](https://heiko-sieger.info/running-windows-10-on-linux-using-kvm-with-vga-passthrough/).
 Perhaps if/when we upgrade to Debian Stretch we can try KVM again?

 More [Linux KVM Windows 10 hackery](https://medium.com/@dubistkomisch/gaming-on-arch-linux-and-windows-10-with-vfio-iommu-gpu-passthrough-7c395dde5c2)

+## 2018-9-25

+I've now got a box with Debian Stretch(9) and KVM with virt-manager installed.
+I ran:

+    adduser client libvirt
+    adduser client libvirt-qemu

+So that "client" can manage VMs without room permissions.

+I'm exporting the VM from the Debian 8 Virtualbox test machine so I can import it.
+I ran out of disk on the Debian 8 machine so I rsync'd the stuff over to the new Debian 9 host.
+I've install virtualbox there and have started the export.
+Once that's done, I'll try importing via virt-manager.